pearmeow/basic-informational-site/README.md

 Basic Informational Site
 ------------------------

-A really barebones site built with Node.js
+A really barebones site built with Node.js (and now express!)

 Features
 --------

-- [x] Different pages to be routed to
+- [x] Different pages to be routed to using express

 How to use this project
 -----------------------